codedellemc/training/lab3-create-a-swarm-cluster/README.md

     swarm-agent-00
 ```

+To see a list over all hosts handled by `docker-machine` run the `docker-machine ls` command.

 To switch which machine the `docker` client/CLI talks to, follow the instructions when running:
 ```
 $ docker-machine env MACHINE_NAME